Exploring Ultra Rapid Data Assimilation Based on Ensemble Transform Kalman Filter with the Lorenz 96 Model: FINANCIAL SUPPORT

 \section{FINANCIAL SUPPORT}

-This study was supported by the Japan Society for the Promotion of Science (JSPS) through KAKENHI (Grant Numbers 25KJ0729 and 25H00752), the Japan Science and Technology Agency (JST) Moonshot Research and Development Program (JPMJMS2389), the Institute for Advanced Academic Research (IAAR) Research Support Program, and the Virtual Laboratory (VL) Program of Chiba University.
+This study was supported by the Japan Society for the Promotion of Science (JSPS) through KAKENHI (Grant Numbers 25KJ0729 and 25H00752), the Japan Science and Technology Agency (JST) Moonshot Research and Development Program (Grant Number JPMJMS2389), and the Institute for Advanced Academic Research (IAAR) Research Support Program.

 \begingroup \normalem \endgroup